jannotti/recover-algo-word/README.md

 skipped one.
 Then since you were used to 24 word projects, you didn't notice that you had too few words.
 Now, it's unclear which word is missing, so the exact mnemonic can't be reconstructed.
-But it is possible to figure out 25 different possibilities by assuming you dropped the word from each possible spot, and reconstructing what would need to be there to make the checksum work.
+But it is possible to figure out about 25 different possibilities by assuming you dropped the word from each possible spot, and reconstructing what would need to be there to make the checksum work.
 Now you can try them all until you find the right one.